Update: Surgeries gradually resuming at KDH starting June 1, 2021

 Kemptville Distrist Hospital is taking extra precautions to ensure the safety of our patients, visitors, staff, physicians, and volunteers during the COVID-19 pandemic.
 Below is a list of current restrictions/cancellations at KDH.

-Given the very fluid nature of the situation, this page will be updated regularly.
+Given the fluid nature of the situation, this page is updated regularly.
 We are committed to being transparent and accountable in all our communications.
 We thank the entire KDH community, both within and outside our walls, for your understanding and cooperation during this challenging time.

 - There is one entrance open to the public – the ER entrance – where you will be screened on arrival.